 Put a mint leaf in the dead’s mouth so that they don’t eat their own feces or urine.

 The dead will then float upstream.
-The dead will find itself going up the Clackamas river.
+The dead will find themselves going up the Clackamas River.
 The dead will disappear on the side of Mount Hood.

 Clean yourself off with sand and no water.
 You don’t want any dead to stay with you.